ndronos/c-nomorph/HowStufWorks.md

 Libraries are very important in C because the language supports only the most basic features that it needs...
 Anything that extends beyond the basics must be written by a programmer.
+If the chunk of code is useful to multiple different programs, it's often put into a library to make it easily reusable.

 (HowStuffWorks, 2017) pp. 8